-The tournament to be held in Busan, Korea
+The International Esports Federation to be held in Busan, South Korea

 The International Esports Federation (IeSF) announced today that it will hold the 9th Esports World Championship 2017 in Busan, Korea from November 8th — 12th, 2017.
 A statement from their official Facebook page wrote: